-The Alliance of the American College of Allergy, Asthma & Immunology invites Fellows-in-Training to submit Research Abstracts (note: Medically Challenging Case abstract submissions are not eligible for the von Pirqet Awards) for consideration for the Clemens von Pirquet Awards to be presented at the ACAAI 2020 Annual Scientific Meeting, Nov 12 - 16 in Phoenix.
+The Alliance of the American College of Allergy, Asthma & Immunology invites Fellows-in-Training to submit Research Abstracts (note: Medically Challenging Case abstract submissions are not eligible for the von Pirqet Awards) for consideration for the Clemens von Pirquet Awards to be presented at the ACAAI 2021 Annual Scientific Meeting, Nov 4 - 8 in New Orleans.

 Recipients of the Clemens von Pirquet Awards will:

 Three awards will be given for the best Research Abstract on any aspect of allergy/immunology or related fields submitted by Fellows-in-Training in allergy/immunology.
 In addition to travel scholarships to attend the Annual Scientific Meeting, winners will receive:

 Applicants for the Clemens von Pirquet Awards must be Fellows-in-Training in an approved allergy and immunology training program in North America and either be a FIT member of ACAAI or have a membership application on file.
 Applicants must submit an abstract of original research to which he/she has made a substantive contribution and for which he/she will be the first author and presenter.
 Case reports may be submitted, however, a strong component of science should be reflected in the case report.